AY2324S2-CS2103T-T17-4/tp/docs/UserGuide.md

 - `add -fn John -ln Doe -p 91860934 -s m -pr 20.50 -a 123 Main St, City`
 - `add -fn Jane -ln Smith -p 98765432 -s f -pr 25.50 -a 432 Orchard Road -b posb 123456789 -t waiter -t bartender`

 Note: All contacts added are compressed to only show `FIRST_NAME`, `LAST_NAME` and `PHONE_NUMBER` by default.
-To view all of the contact's information, simply click on the contact to expand.
+To view all of the contact's information, simply click on the GUI contact to expand it.

 ### Listing contacts `list`